ophunt/class_schedule/README.md

 	b) icalendar: Type ‘ pip install icalendar ‘ in terminal
 3) run the script.
 The easiest way is to type ‘ python3 {path to script file}
 	a) the easiest way to get the path to the script is to drag file onto command line window
 	b) when running the script, Chrome will open and auto log-in.
 It should load your class schedule but if there is an error on the schedule, press refresh.
+See the error image in the repository for an example.
 4) the script will place a file called [yourNetID]_class_schedule.ical in your /Users/[YourAccountName] directory
 5) upload the ical file to your calendar tool of choice